Hedlen/Hedlen.github.io/_pages/about.md

 **Super Resolution (SR)**
 - Jul.
 2022 - Present, Algorithm Leader
-- Responsible for image & video SR projects, including YUV & RAW domin.
+- Responsible for image and video SR projects, including YUV and RAW domains.
 The recovery effect of details in the smart phone super resolution project is better than that of the competitor.
 </div>
 </div>